VasuBhakt/DevAll/README.md

 # DevAll

 **DevAll** is a purpose-built, unified workspace designed to consolidate your entire technical identity into a single, sleek dashboard.
-By aggregating real-time statistics from platforms like GitHub an and various competitive programming platforms, DevAll eliminates the need for multiple profile links, providing a unified view of your contributions, rankings, and repositories.
+By aggregating real-time statistics from and various competitive programming and repository platforms, DevAll eliminates the need for multiple profile links, providing a unified view of your contributions, rankings, and repositories.

 > **Note:** This project is **not open source** and is proprietary software.
 All rights reserved.